 There is usually no statutory right or contractual right to pay if the employee is not sick but where a medical professional has advised them to self-isolate, or they have had to go into quarantine, or if they are in an affected area and are not allowed to travel back to the UK.
 However, under The Statutory Sick Pay (General) (Coronavirus Amendment) Regulations 2020, staff members who are absent from work because they have isolated themselves in line with NHS/Public Health Englandguidance to prevent Covid-19 infection/contamination are eligible to receive statutory sick pay subject to other usual qualifying conditions.

-The organisation at its discretion will consider whether to pay the employee [any further entitlement to company sick pay], to work from home, or allow them to take the time as paid holiday in these circumstances.
+The organisation at its discretion will consider whether to pay the employee to work from home, or allow them to take the time as paid holiday in these circumstances.

 [In order to ensure that staff do not feel obliged to attend work whilst potentially infectious, the organisation will exclude these absences from any future absence management procedure where a sanction is under consideration.]
+Leave this paragraph in

 If a pregnant staff member is unable to work due to self-isolation or quarantine requirements under guidance from NHS/Public Health England and no suitable alternative working arrangements can be offered, they will be entitled to medical suspension on full pay under the Management of Health and Safety Regulations 1999.